Their discovery of the lost diary of Lucrezia Borgia, the 15th century Machiavellian political operator/seductress, had been front page news.

 Very little is known of Lucrezia, and the extent of her complicity in the political machinations of her father and brothers is unclear.
 They certainly arranged several marriages for her to important or powerful men in order to advance their own political ambitions.
 Lucrezia was married to Giovanni Sforza (Lord of Pesaro), Alfonso of Aragon (Duke of Bisceglie), and Alfonso I d'Este (Duke of Ferrara).
 Tradition has it that Alfonso of Aragon was an illegitimate son of the King of Naples and that her brother Cesare may have had him murdered after his political value waned.

 Pietro Tradonico (Latin: Petrus Tradonicus) (died 13 September 864), an Istrian by birth, was the Doge of Venice from 836 to 864.
 He was, according to tradition, the thirteenth doge, though historically he is only the eleventh.
 His election broke the power of the Participazio.
 He was illiterate, and forced to sign all state documents with the signum manus.
-He was a warrior, not an administrator.
+He was a warrior, not an administrator."Catacombs," Andrej said.

 He nominated his son Giovanni as co-doge, continuing the process begun a century earlier of establishing a hereditary dukedom and dynastic succession.
 All previous attempts had failed and this was no different: Giovanni predeceased his father.